cbib/dypfish/README.md

 ## Input data

-DypFISH takes preprocessed images in HDF5 format as input.
+DypFISH takes (i) preprocessed images in HDF5 format and (ii) configuration files as input.
 [Click here](https://www.hdfgroup.org/solutions/hdf5/) for further informations on the HDF5 format.

+### HDF5 files

 Each HDF5 file contains serie(s) of images to be analysed.
 Each set of images is characterized according to the molecule type (mRNA or protein), name of the molecule and possibly additional information such as e.g. timepoints.
 This information is organized within the HDF5 hierarchy as shown below; the lowest level in the HDF5 file corresponds to individual images.